jennraeross/dnd-homebrew/clericDomains/mercury.md

 _17th-level Mercury feature_

 Add _Foresight_ to your list of domain spells.
 Like your other domain spells, it is always prepared and counts as a cleric spell for you.

+Additionally, you now regain uses of your _Good Fortune_ feature on a short or long rest.